aws-samples/retail-demo-store/docs/Technical Guides/index.md

 The Retail Demo Store
-is an open source solution which integrates Amazon Personalize, Amazon Pinpoint and Amazon Lex in a retail web application demo and workshop platform.
+is an open source solution which integrates Amazon Personalize, Amazon Pinpoint (**Deprecated**) and Amazon Lex in a retail web application demo and workshop platform.
 The Retail Demo Store is intended to be used as an education tool (not designed for production usage) for AWS customers to demonstrate how AWS can be used to build compelling customer experiences for eCommerce, Retail and Digital Marketing use cases.